-The next three week course is scheduled to take place in July 2017.
-If you wish to start a career at sea and go to sea in the meantime, you will need to complete the four mandatory basic safety courses as detailed on our fishermen’s training page.
+If you wish to start a career at sea and go fishing in the meantime, you will need to complete the four mandatory basic safety courses as detailed on our fishermen’s training page.

 More information on starting a career in the fishing industry can be found here via the Seafish website Fishing as a Career

 To attend the taster session or book your place on the course, call 01736 364324 or email email@example.com